 If your input is SDR, you can convert the color space to an HDR format.
 This process creates output that is formatted as HDR and automatically converts the metadata to match.
 You do that by choosing the output color space in the output Color corrector settings.
-For detailed instructions, see the section called "Converting the color space".
+For detailed instructions, see the section called "Color space conversion".